husseinmuhammadi/console-template/README.md

 - logging with logback
 - maven profile for development, stage and production support
 - unit testing with junit
-- mokito for mock tesing
+- mockito for mock testing
-- health check (liveliness and readyness)
+- health check (liveliness and readiness)
 - metrics
 - docker image and docker-compose